-Because developing a specification for an RFP is such a critical piece of the puzzle, we’ve pulled together this list of key factors that should be considered and incorporated.
-These include the conservator’s qualifications as well as a thorough understanding of their process and deliverables as defined by example project reports , which should include information about sampling, on-site investigation, laboratory analysis, color matching, and the final findings report.
+Because developing a specification for an RFP is such a critical piece of the puzzle, we’ve pulled together this guide of key factors that should be considered and incorporated when writing a specification.
+These include the conservator’s qualifications as well as a thorough understanding of their process and deliverables as defined by example project reports, which should include information about sampling, on-site investigation, laboratory analysis, color matching, and the final findings report.

 What is the goal of this project?
-Is it to understand the type of historic paint used?
-Or to uncover existing decoration that may have existed?
+Is it to understand the type of historic paint used, to uncover existing decoration that may have existed, or something else entirely?

 The number of samples taken for microscopy analysis is dependent on the architectural features of a space or building.
 Samples should be taken from a variety of locations, surfaces, and substrate in order to produce a complete understanding of the feature.

 The location where samples are extracted should be documented and labeled with room designations, etc. as required.
 Sample locations should be incorporated into the final Findings Report with photos or floor plans and/or elevations with locations annotated.

 Historic information such as photographs, articles, or past structures reports can assist in identifying areas for sample extraction.

 Sampling should be supported with on-site explorations such as exposures.
 Exposures will help determine areas of decoration or faux finishes and will provide further insight into the the relationship of color and finishes.